Corvette History

 Fifth Generation (C5: 1997–2004)

-The C5 was the most completely redesigned Corvette since the Corvette’s inception in 1953.
-Production of the C5 Corvette actually began in 1996 but quality/manufacturing issues saw its release to the public in mass delayed until 1997, and continuing through the 2004 model year.
-The C5 was a completely new design that featured many new concepts and manufacturing breakthroughs that would be carried forward to the C6 & C7.
-It had a top speed of 176 mph (283 km/h) and was judged by the automotive press as a breakthrough with vastly improved dynamics in nearly every area over the previous C4 design.
-Innovations included a 0.29 drag coefficient, near 50/50 weight distribution, active handling (the first ever stability control for a Corvette), and electronic power steering assistance.
+The C5 was a completely new design that featured many new concepts and manufacturing breakthroughs, which would be carried forward to the C6 and C7 models.
+The C5 had a top speed of 176 mph (283 km/h) and was judged by the automotive press to be a breakthrough, with vastly improved dynamics in nearly every area over the previous C4 design.
+Innovations included a 0.29 drag coefficient, a near 50/50 weight distribution, active handling (the first-ever stability control for a Corvette), and electronic power steering assistance.
 It also weighed less than the C4.

 Sixth Generation (C6: 2005–2013)

-The C6 brought a new and improved interior compared to the C5.
-As a result of the upgraded interior, the C6 had an slight increase in passenger hip room.
-It also sported an updated LS1/LS6 engine now called the LS2.
-This engine was primarily an LS1/LS6 with a bump in displacement from 5.7L to 6.0 liters.
+The sixth-generation Corvette (C6) brought a new and improved interior compared to the C5.
+As a result of the upgraded interior, the C6 had a slight increase in passenger hip room.
+It also featured an updated LS1/LS6 engine, now known as the LS2.
+This engine was primarily an LS1/LS6 with a bump in displacement from 5.7 liters to 6.0 liters.
 The increased displacement of the 6.0 bumped the LS2’s horsepower up by 50 BHP over its LS1 progenitor, although still 5 BHP less than the upgraded LS6 engine found in the previous C5 Z06.
-Thus the LS2 was now at 364 cu in, and it produced 400 bhp (300 kW) at 6000 rpm and 400 lb⋅ft (540 N⋅m) at 4400 rpm, giving the vehicle a 0–60 mph time of under 4.2 seconds.
+Thus, the LS2 was now at 364 cubic inches, producing 400 bhp (300 kW) at 6000 rpm and 400 lb⋅ft (540 N⋅m) at 4400 rpm, which gave the vehicle a 0–60 mph time of under 4.2 seconds.
 Its top speed was 190 mph (310 km/h).

 Seventh Generation (C7: 2014–2019)

-Eighth Generation (C8: 2020 thru current)
+Eighth Generation (C8: 2020 – Current)

-The 2020 Corvette model, both coupe and convertible configurations of the base-model Stingray made their debuted on July 18.
-The coupe and convertible are powered by a 6.2 liter naturally aspirated V8 called the LT2, this engine generates 495 horsepower and 470 lb/ft of torque when equipped with the Z51 performance package.
-The Corvette C8 convertible is the first Corvette with a retractable hardtop.The Corvette C8 is the first production Corvette to have a mid-engine configuration.
-It is also GM’s first mid-engine production car since the 1984 Pontiac Fiero.
+The 2020 Corvette C8, in both coupe and convertible configurations of the base-model Stingray, made its debut on July 18.
+The coupe and convertible are powered by a 6.2-liter naturally aspirated V8 called the LT2.
+This engine generates 495 horsepower and 470 lb-ft of torque when equipped with the Z51 performance package.
+The Corvette C8 convertible is the first Corvette with a retractable hardtop.
+The Corvette C8 is the first production Corvette to have a mid-engine configuration.
+It is also General Motors’ first mid-engine production car since the 1984 Pontiac Fiero.

-In January 2020 the car became the most expensive vehicle sold at the Barrett-Jackson auction, selling for $3 million.
+In January 2020, the car became the most expensive vehicle sold at the Barrett-Jackson auction, selling for $3 million.
 The proceeds of the sale went to the Detroit Children’s Fund.